Reach your potential as a student in our bachelor’s in business administration degree program.

-The BS in Public Health competency-based degree completion option1 is ideal for busy working professionals like you.
+The General Program Tempo Learning degree completion option1 is ideal for busy working professionals like you.
 Your progress is measured by the mastery or demonstration of skills, abilities, and knowledge in a particular area of study.

-Each competency has been carefully designed by expert faculty with input from employers, with your education and future employment in mind.
+Each BS in Business Administration competency has been carefully designed by expert faculty with input from employers, with your education and future employment in mind.

 Students may be eligible to transfer up to 135 credits.

 This represents the minimum credits for program completion.
-Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 844-767-9522.
+The number of credits for completion will vary by student, depending on individual progress and credits transferred, if applicable.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment specialist at 855-515-3563.